 (b) if the dog is registered for 3 years and —

-(i) is sterilized in the first of those 3 years, the difference between the 3-year registration fee for an unsterilized dog and the 3-year registration fee for a sterilized dog;
+(i) is sterilized in the first of those 3 years, the difference between the registration fee paid for those 3 years and the 3-year registration fee that would have been payable for a sterilized dog; or

-(ii) is sterilized in the second of those 3 years, the difference between the two-thirds of the 3-year registration fee for an unsterilized dog and two-thirds of the 3-year registration fee for a sterilized dog; or
+(ii) is sterilized in the second of those 3 years, the difference between two-thirds of the registration fee paid for those 3 years and two-thirds of the 3-year registration fee that would have been payable for a sterilized dog; or

-(iii) is sterilized in the third of those 3 years, the difference between the one-third of the 3-year registration fee for an unsterilized dog and one-third of the 3-year registration fee for a sterilized dog.
+(iii) is sterilized in the third of those 3 years, the difference between one-third of the registration fee paid for those 3 years and one-third of the 3-year registration fee that would have been payable for a sterilized dog.

 [Regulation 5A inserted in Gazette 29 Sep 1995 p.
-4670.]
+4670; amended in Gazette 23 Aug 2013 p.
+4009.]

 6. Registration